Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Superintegrable system on T*(G/A)

-Hence, based on the previous discussion, we summaries all the results above into the following definition. \begin{definition} \end{definition}
+Hence, based on the discussion in the previous discussion, we summarise all the results above into the following definition. \begin{definition} The sets of polynomial generators that Poisson commutes with $\mathcal{H}$ are given by: \end{definition}

-In what follows, we first prove that the sets introduced in Definition \ref{def:families} are preserved by the magnetic geodesic flow.
+In what follows, we first prove that the sets $F_1^{\mathrm{poly}}$ and $F_2^\mathrm{poly}$ are preserved by the magnetic geodesic flow.
 After establishing conservation, we return to their algebraic realization as pullbacks and to a clear notation for the resulting polynomial Poisson algebras.
-Now, we denote the finitely generated algebras with the pullback of the moment map $P$ and the projection $\pi_\mathfrak{m}$, it is clear that they are subalgebras of $\mathcal{O}(T^*M)$.
-We now show that the polynomials from the $P$ and $\pi_{\mathfrak{m}}$-pullbacks are conserved with respect to the Hamiltonian in \eqref{eq:Hamiltoneq}.
+Now, we denote the finitely generated algebras It is clear that they are subalgebras of $\mathcal{O}(T^*M)$.
+We now show that the polynomials from the $P$ and $\pi_{\mathfrak{m}}^*$-pullbacks are conserved with respect to the Hamiltonian in \eqref{eq:Hamiltoneq}.

 \begin{proposition} Let $\xi = X -\varepsilon W \in \mathfrak{m} -\varepsilon W$.
 For every $f\in S(\mathfrak{g})$, $ \{P^*f, \mathcal{H}\}_\varepsilon = 0$. \end{proposition}

 \begin{proof} For any $\eta \in \mathfrak{g}$, by the definition of the Hamiltonian action, we have $\iota_{\hat{\eta}} \omega_\varepsilon = d \langle P,\eta \rangle$.
 Using $P(g,X) = \mathrm{Ad}(g)\xi \in \mathfrak{g}^*$, for all $(g,X) \in T^*M$, we rewrite $\langle P,\eta \rangle = B(\mathrm{Ad}(g)(\xi),\eta) = B(\xi, \mathrm{Ad}(g^{-1})\eta) $.
 Thus, $P_\eta = \langle P,\eta \rangle$ generates the fundamental vector field $\hat{\eta}$.
 Since the left $G$-action on $T^*M$ is Hamiltonian with the magnetic moment map $P$ (under $B$), and $\mathcal{H}(g,X)=\frac{1}{2} B(X,X)$ is left-invariant, we have By linearity and Leibniz's rule, every polynomial $f\in S(\mathfrak{g})$ yields a conserved function $P^*f$.
 So, $P^*f$ is indeed the first integral of $\mathcal{H}$. \end{proof}